Best, Most Durable, and Comfortable Wading Boots

 let’s compare the weight (Size 10) of both boots.
 Keep in mind this weight will change based on sole type and size.
 I also included the weight of a lightweight hiking boot for comparison.

 This shows that the Simms Flyweight are significantly lighter than the Orvis Ultralights.
 This difference in weight only becomes greater once wet.
 The material used in the Orvis boots is a bit more absorbent, once wet they are quite a bit heavier.

 In saying that, the Orvis Ultralights still dry very quickly, faster than most hiking boots but not as quickly as the Simms.

 Firstly, I find the Ultralights are more comfortable, probably due to the extra padding.
-Plus the tongue of the Simms Flyweight forms a sort of a overlap inside the boot which presses down on the top of my foot.
-It did rub, and was slightly uncomfortable while wearing thin socks.
+Plus the tongue of the Simms Flyweight forms a sort of an overlap inside the boot which presses down and rubbed on the top of my foot.
+Not enough to cause a blister, or even a hot spot but is noticeable when I wear thin socks.

 If you are planning on doing more hiking than wading.
 The Orvis Ultralight might actually be the better choice.
 They do weigh more, but they are more supportive.